NuxiiGit/Soundlet/README.md

 ### Why the Name?

 I named it `mpc-pls` because originally it only supported the `.mpcpl` (Media Player *Classic* PlayList) format.
 I've expanded the available range to the ones Media Player Classic natively exports to.

-## Features

-The following commands can be used by typing `mpc-pls <command> [args]`.

- - `build` for building a new playlist from a directory of files.
- - `print` for listing the contents of a playlist file.
- - `shuffle` for shuffling a playlist file.
- - `update` for adding or removing files from a playlist file.

-For more information on a specific command use `mpc-pls help <command>`.

 ## Downloads